 As an experienced family law attorney, Ms. Pleyte can be of particular assistance in settling divorce and family law issues, including property division, spousal support, child support, child visitation and child custody.
 As settlement is most likely to be successful when both parties have realistic expectations about their rights and obligations under the law, Ms. Pleyte's services include an educational component to ensure that clients have a reasonable understanding of the law relating to the issues under discussion.
 Such an understanding allows individuals participating in mediation or the collaborative law process to meaningfully evaluate settlement options and the advantages and disadvantages of various settlement approaches.

-Divorce & Legal Separation.
 Whether you are merely considering divorce and need advice about how the process works and what the impact will be on your children and finances or whether you want to file and serve divorce papers immediately, Ms. Pleyte will help you.
-She will be responsive to your needs and help you fight for the right result, including a fair division of assets and debts, custody of your children, and support.
+She will be responsive to your needs and help you pursue a favorable outcome, including a fair division of assets and debts, custody of your children, and support.

 This website is for informational purposes only.
 Using this site or communicating with Law Offices of Marla A. Pleyte through this site does not form an attorney/client relationship.
 This site is legal advertising.